 Dr. Barzilai, who founded the Institute for Aging Research at the Albert Einstein College of Medicine, is another giant in the life extension research space (he’s running the TAME trial to see if metformin has anti-aging effects on humans), and his new book covers all his aging research findings and possible applications.

 Beginning with his research on “SuperAgers” (centenarians who manage to stay healthy well into their 10th decade), and touching on theories of why we age, Barzilai then dives into the current state of longevity research funding and societal (and government) recognition.
-The book finishes with a lengthy treatment of how best to apply the lessons from his research including sections on diet, supplements, exercise, and on medicines like metformin.
+The book finishes with a lengthy treatment of how best to apply the lessons from his research including sections on diet, supplements, exercise, and medicines like metformin.

-6. The Switch: Ignite Your Metabolism with Intermittent Fasting, Protein Cycling, and Keto by James W. Clement, George M. Church (Foreword)
+7. The Switch: Ignite Your Metabolism with Intermittent Fasting, Protein Cycling, and Keto by James W. Clement, George M. Church (Foreword)

-Number of Goodreads Ratings: 212
+Number of Goodreads Ratings: 376

-Average Goodreads Rating: 3.87
+Average Goodreads Rating: 3.9

 Longevity topic covered: Diet, personal longevity recommendations